yxuansu/SimCTG/README.md

 model = SimCTGPretraining(model_path)
 model.eval()

-# prepare the text prefix input
+# we randomly select a prefix from the dev set of Wikipedia pre-training corpus and prepare the text prefix input
 text = r'Insect farming is the practice of raising and breeding insects as livestock, also referred to as minilivestock or micro stock.
 Insects may be farmed for the commodities' tokens = model.tokenizer.tokenize(text) input_ids = model.tokenizer.convert_tokens_to_ids(tokens)